tiffanyvallo/bankTechTest/README.md

 ### Edge Cases
 ```
 As a client
-So that I am not taking out an overdraft
+So I do not go into debt
-I would like to be notified if I withdraw over my balance
+I want my account to prevent withdrawal if I have insufficient funds
 ```
 ```
 As a client